WegenerSteven/JuaSheria/JUAKATIBA_USER_GUIDE.md

-# JuaKatiba User Guide
+# Jua Sheria User Guide

-## Welcome to JuaKatiba!
+## Welcome to Jua Sheria!

-**JuaKatiba** (Swahili for "Know the Constitution") is your AI-powered assistant for understanding the Constitution of Kenya and other Kenyan laws.
+**Jua Sheria** (Swahili for "Know the Law") is your AI-powered assistant for understanding the Constitution of Kenya and other Kenyan laws.

-## How to Use JuaKatiba
+## How to Use Jua Sheria

 ### Getting Started